voideditor/void/CONTRIBUTING.md

 ## Bundling

 We don't usually recommend bundling.
 Instead, you should probably just build.
-If you're sure you want to bundle Void into an executable app, run one of the following commands.
+If you're sure you want to bundle Void into an executable app, make sure you've built first, then run one of the following commands.
 This will create a folder named `VSCode-darwin-arm64` (or similar) in the repo's parent's directory.
 Be patient - compiling can take ~25 minutes.

 ### Mac
 - `npm run gulp vscode-darwin-arm64` - most common (Apple Silicon)